SOLSTICE MIDWIFERY

 What happens if I need to be in a hospital?

-There are instances that could arise in pregnancy, labor, birth, or the postpartum time in which remaining in my care would not be considered safe.
+There are instances that could arise in pregnancy, labor, birth, or the postpartum time in which remaining in our care would not be considered safe.
 There are many wonderful hospital based providers who we can consult with and transfer care to should that become indicated.
 In the event a hospital transfer after 36 weeks or in labor, we will join you at the hospital and remain with you up until your baby is born.
 Once you are settled back at home, we can resume our postpartum care schedule as originally planned.

 Photo by Devin Lemke Photography | Devin Lempke Photography